jaimergp/external-metadata-mappings/README.md

 ## Overview of contents

-There are two schemas, both built from `schemas/schema.py` and stored as JSON schemas in `schemas/`:
+There are two schemas, both built from `schemas/schemas.py` and stored as JSON schemas in `schemas/`:

 - `central-registry.schema.json`: Defines the list of canonical identifiers, and its most common "providers".
 A concrete example of how this schema applies to a real life scenario is given in `data/registry.json`.
+- `known-ecosystems.schema.json`: Defines the list of ecosystems that are known to provide a mapping (located at the given URL), as well as their package manager names.
+An example is given in `data/known-ecosystems.json`.
 - `external-mapping.schema.json`: Defines how the mappings that provide package names for canonical identifiers would look like.
 These are designed to be hosted by the target ecosystems (e.g. Linux distributions, Homebrew, Winget, conda-forge, etc).
 Concrete examples can be found under the `data/*.mapping.json` files.

 The Streamlit app can be found in the `app.py` file.